DanielVonRauchhaupt/socket_fips/README.md

 The measurement can be terminated with `control+c` and the results will be written to a .csv file within the current directory.

-Unfortunately, the source code for `ebpf_cmdline` has been lost.
-However, the program is only a slightly adapted version of the `xdp_ddos01_blacklist_cmdline` program, from the master thesis of Florian Mikolajczak, which can be used instead.
+The program is a slightly adapted version of the `xdp_ddos01_blacklist_cmdline` program, from the master thesis of Florian Mikolajczak, modified by Paul Raatschen.

 # Known bugs